-(h) Leases
+(j) Leases

-The Housing Authority, on behalf of the Authority, has entered into an operating lease agreement for buildings where the lessor effectively retains all the risks and benefits incident to ownership of the items held under the operating leases.
+The Housing Authority, on behalf of the Authority, entered into an operating lease agreement for buildings where the lessor effectively retains all the risks and benefits incident to ownership of the items held under the operating leases.
 Lease payments are expensed on a straight line basis over the lease term as this is representative of the pattern of benefits to be derived from the leased property.
+The lease expired in October 2013 and was not extended.

-(i) Cash And Cash Equivalents
+(k) Cash And Cash Equivalents